grafana/k6-template-typescript/README.md

 **Creating a project from the `template-typescript` template**

-To generate a Typescript project that includes the dependencies and initial configuration, navigate to the [template-typescript](https://github.com/k6io/template-typescript) page and click **Use this template**.
+To generate a TypeScript project that includes the dependencies and initial configuration, navigate to the [template-typescript](https://github.com/k6io/template-typescript) page and click **Use this template**.

   ![](assets/use-this-template-button.png)

 **Install dependencies**

-Now, move to the project root folder and install the dependencies defined in [`package.json`](./package.json)
+Clone the generated repository on your local machine, move to the project root folder and install the dependencies defined in [`package.json`](./package.json)

 ```bash
 $ yarn install